 - Apprentices gain team building, leadership, logistical and communications skills and have an enhanced apprenticeship experience.
 Apprentices also benefit by becoming more confident, more aware of their own capabilities and ultimately more employable.

 - Improved skills among the apprentice teams and increased local profile of their organisations through positive Corporate Social Responsibility opportunities and media coverage.

 - Additional business networking opportunities and engagement with local government officials.

 - Important information about the benefits of apprenticeships delivered directly by apprentices to schools, employers and local communities.

 New for the Brathay Apprentice Challenge 2017.
-We have partnered with the City & Guilds Group to offer apprentices the chance to take part in a full day endorsed training session through their Apprentice Connect programme.
-The training session will help prepare apprentices with the skills that they need to complete the Challenge successfully and boost their careers.
+This year we partnered with the City & Guilds Group to offer apprentices the chance to take part in a full day endorsed training session through their Apprentice Connect programme.
+The training sessions helped prepare apprentices with the skills that they need to complete the Challenge successfully and boost their careers.
 The City & Guilds Group helps people, organisations and economies develop skills for growth.
 Please visit Apprentice Connect for more information.